pion/webrtc/README.md

 For more full featured examples that use 3rd party libraries see our **[example-webrtc-applications](https://github.com/pion/example-webrtc-applications)** repo.

 The Pion WebRTC API closely matches the JavaScript **[WebRTC API](https://w3c.github.io/webrtc-pc/)**.
-Most existing documentation is therefore also usefull when working with Pion.
+Most existing documentation is therefore also useful when working with Pion.
 Furthermore, our **[GoDoc](https://godoc.org/github.com/pion/webrtc)** is actively maintained.

 We maintain a [FAQ](https://pion.ly/knowledge-base/pion-basics/faq/) with answers to common questions.
 If you have a question not covered please submit a PR, we would be happy to answer it!